CCExtractor/website/content/wiki/welcome.md

 Congratulations, your wiki is now up and running.
 Here are a few more tips to get you started.

-Enjoy your work with DokuWiki,\\\\ \-- the developers
+Enjoy your work with DokuWiki, \-- the developers

 ##### Create your first pages

 Your wiki needs to have a start page.
-As long as it doesn\'t exist, this link will be red: [:start](:start).
+As long as it doesn't exist, this link will be red: [:start](:start).

 Go on, follow that link and create the page.
 If you need help with using